 Camille King is an experienced private mediator and collaborative attorney.
 She specializes in assisting couples with issues related to marriage and domestic partnership, including dissolution, child custody, support, property division matters, premarital agreements, and cohabitation agreements.

-Currently, Camille is Chair of the Steering Committee for Collaborative Practice East Bay, an alliance of attorneys, mental health professionals, and financial professionals who are trained in collaborative practice, and is Delegate to the statewide consortium of collaborative practitioners, Collaborative Practice California.
-Camille is Chair of the ADR Executive Committee for the Alameda County Bar Association, and she serves as volunteer community mediator for SEEDS Community Resolution Center.
+Camille is the immediate past Chair of the Steering Committee for Collaborative Practice East Bay, an alliance of attorneys, mental health professionals, and financial professionals who are trained in collaborative practice.
+Camille is a member of the Board of Directors of the statewide consortium of collaborative practitioners, Collaborative Practice California.
+In the past, Camille has served as a member of the Board of Directors of The Mediation Society, the Chair of the ADR Executive Committee for Alameda County Bar Association (ACBA), and as a volunteer community mediator for SEEDS Community Resolution Center.

 Camille was admitted to the California Bar in 2001 after receiving her J.D. from the University of California at Hastings.
 She graduated cum laude from the University of Georgia in 1996, with a B.A. in English and a B.A. in Political Science.
 Since that time, she has co-authored several books including Dissolution Strategies: From Intake to Judgment (CEB, 2005), California Client Communication Manual (CEB, 2012), and California Basic Practice Handbook (CEB, 2013).